 Project NameWell-Managed Drinking Water in the Miandrivazo Region

-Clean water is conspicuously scarce in certain regions of the world.
-In the Sahel or Ethiopia, for instance, women often have to walk for hours to fetch water for their families.
-And then there are countries that do have enough water, but the people do not know how to keep natural spring water clean or that latrines are essential to the health of a village community.
-Across the world, inequalities in access to water between people living in urban and rural areas have decreased but remain significant.
-Eight out of ten people without access to safe drinking water live in rural areas, almost half of them in sub-Saharan Africa.
-The most deprived populations continue to use untreated surface water from lakes or rivers.
+Water is the source of life for all humans and for our planet.
+Without water, we simply would not exist.
+Access to water is the most basic human right – but it is under threat.
+In some parts of the world, water is scarce.
+Poor governance, environmental degradation, overexploitation and climate change are further diminishing already scarce freshwater resources.
+Around the world, inequalities in access to water between people living in urban and rural areas have decreased, but remain significant.
+Eight out of ten people without access to safe drinking water live in rural areas, nearly half of them in sub-Saharan Africa.
+The poorest populations continue to use untreated surface water from lakes or rivers.
 Many of these disadvantaged communities are located in remote areas that are difficult to access.
 As a result, rural water supply will remain a challenge for many national governments and their development partners over the next decade.

-Ensuring safe water is a growing concern in many parts of Madagascar.
-Drinking water sources are increasingly threatened by contamination, with consequences for children's health, for economic and social development and for the quality of the environment of the communities and populations concerned.
+Ensuring the availability and safety of water is a growing concern in many parts of Madagascar.
+Drinking water sources are increasingly threatened by contamination and climate change is reducing their recharge, with consequences for the health of children, for economic and social development, and for the environmental quality of the communities and populations concerned.